 Hilo The Boy Who Crashed to Earth by Judd Winick

-Hilo can’t remember much before D.J. finds him crashed into the earth.
-But evil robots have followed Hilo to Earth and it’s up to Hilo to protect it.
+Hilo can’t remember much before D.J. finds him crashed landed on Earth.
+But evil robots have followed Hilo to Earth, and it’s up to Hilo to protect it.
 This ends on a cliff-hanger but is worth it — it’s a great page-turning graphic novel adventure with more in the series.

 Star Wars Jedi Academy by Jeffrey Brown